thoughtbot/paperclip/README.md

 to specify it as a `:processor` parameter to `has_attached_file`.
 When any other processor is defined, it must be called out in the `:processors` parameter if it is to be applied to the attachment.
-The thumbnail processor uses the Imagemagick `convert` command to do the work of resizing image thumbnails.
-It would be easy to create a custom processor that watermarks an image using Imagemagick's `composite` command.
+The thumbnail processor uses the ImageMagick `convert` command to do the work of resizing image thumbnails.
+It would be easy to create a custom processor that watermarks an image using ImageMagick's `composite` command.
 Following the implementation pattern of the thumbnail processor would be a way to implement a watermark processor.
 All kinds of attachment processors can be created;
 a few utility examples would be compression and encryption processors.